-In the summer of 2019, we met Ben Sharrett of Bristol Branded Leather Co. through his Etsy page where he sells high quality leather goods such as wallets and field note covers—both of which we purchased from him and were astonished by how amazing they were.
-We began to chat more with Ben and learn about his business and decided to help him with a small branding round where we took his existing brand and refreshed it and built out a new diverse look and feel.
+In the summer of 2019, we met Ben Sharrett of Bristol Branded Leather Co. through his Etsy page where he sells high-quality leather goods such as wallets and field note covers — both of which we purchased from him and were astonished by how amazing they were.
+We began to chat more with Ben and learn about his business and decided to help him with a small branding round where we refreshed his existing brand and built out a new diverse look and feel.

 When we first started talking with Ben, he had a straightforward brand.
 He had hired someone locally to help him create a simple logo, but that was it.
-So we decided that we needed to develop for him something known as a responsive brand—a visual brand that agile and adaptable to the needs of the brand as a whole.
-We knew that if we create a responsive brand for Ben, that he would be able to use it more effectively than what he currently had.
+So we decided that we needed to develop for him something known as a responsive brand — a visual brand that’s agile and adaptable to the needs of the brand as a whole.
+We knew that if we created a responsive brand for Ben, he would be able to use it more effectively.

-Another small but significant change came in our early discussions about the business's name "Bristol Branded Leather Company," a mouth full right?
+Another small but significant change came in our early discussions about the business's name, "Bristol Branded Leather Company" — a mouth full, right?
 We thought so too, and surprisingly, so did Ben.
-We suggested to him that it might be better to simplify the name and remove the word "branded" altogether.
+We suggested that it might be better to simplify the name and remove the word "branded" altogether.
 With our name, we even shorten it to Blue Cyclops when we discuss the studio because a four-word name can take too long to say.

 We decided to start small at first and take a look at their existing logo.
 With the original bison mark that they had, we remade it and cleaned it up but decided to keep it as an element that would remain consistent between the initial branding and the refresh.
 With that settled, we started the main design phase by updating their existing badge/lockup that they used with a new set of typefaces and a bit more information.
 This first creation became the inspiration and guiding star for the rest of the brand.